 The CIB also contains information on the NARM Skills and Written Exams, including test specifications and textbook lists.
 A paper copy can be ordered through the applications department or you can simply download an electronic copy.

 The CPM credential requires that all candidates demonstrate a mastery of critical clinical components of midwifery care.
 The experience that leads to this proficiency can take many forms.
 For Entry-Level candidates seeking certification through the Portfolio Evaluation Process (PEP), NARM relies on experienced preceptors who validate the knowledge and skills acquired by their apprentices.
 Similar to a medical intern or resident, a midwifery apprentice is exposed to a variety of experiences that affirm didactic knowledge.
-NARM encourages aspiring midwives to establish solid and lasting apprenticeships with qualified preceptors who can provide the best examples for professional practice.
+NARM encourages aspiring midwives to establish solid and lasting apprenticeships with Registered Preceptors who can provide the best examples for professional practice.

 The NARM Application Packet contains forms for documentation of experience, knowledge and skills, along with detailed instructions on how to fill out each form.
 All Entry Level Pep candidates must submit a completed application to the Applications Department in order to be eligible for the Written Exam.